(Map may reflect historical as well as recent sightings)

 The Taylor's checkerspot butterfly (also known as the Whulge checkerspot) became a candidate species in October 2001.
 An annual review of the species was done in December 2007.
-On October 11, 2012, the USFWS announced a proposal to list the butterfly under the ESA.
+On October 3, 2013, the Taylor's checkerspot butterfly was listed as an endangered species under the ESA.
 More information.

 The Taylor's checkerspot is a prairie species once

 found throughout grasslands in the Willamette Valley, Puget Sound,